 TRAIN TO USE THE ESSENTIAL CURRICULUM FOR EDUCATORS, COUNSELORS, PROGRAM LEADERS, AND OTHERS WHO WORK WITH GIRLS (Ages 8-13)

-There is no extra charge for continuing education certificates for mental health professionals.
-(This course offers 12 hours of continuing education credits.)
+This course offers 12 hours of continuing education credits.
 If you are licensed outside of California, please confirm with your board that they will accept programs sponsored by APA providers.
 For questions regarding continuing education credits, contact Dr. Chris Cooper of Illuminated Education.
 626.744.9472.

 Curriculum designed for girls ages 8 to 13; can modify for older and younger girls